 65+ years old: 7-8 hours

 If you are struggling to get the ideal amount of sleep each night, help is available through utilizing soothing sleep sounds with the simple click of a ‘play’ button.
+Explore a variety of soothing sleep sounds below.

 Soothing Sleep Sounds via Albums & Playlists

+Some soothing sleep sounds have been scientifically engineered to promote better sleep.
 A series of five sleep-promoting playlists were created by Endel, a sound technology that generates real-time personalized soundscapes to enhance sleep, relaxation, and focus.
 Endel’s core algorithm is based on circadian rhythms, pentatonic scale, and sound masking.
 The globally available iOS app was created by Berlin-based team of artists, developers, and scientists.
 These playlists feature scientifically proven and expertly crafted sleep sounds to help you enjoy the benefits of restorative slumber.

 Sleep: Clear Night Preview